Bureau of Consumer Financial Protection.

 II.
 Academic Research Council

-The Council is composed of no more than eight members.
+The Council is composed of no more than nine members.
 Currently we have six Council members.
-We are looking to fill two additional seats on the Council in 2014.
-You can learn more about current Academic Research Council members at http://files.consumerfinance.gov/f/1209_cfpb_arcbios.pdf.
+We are looking to fill three additional seats on the Council in 2016.
+You can learn more about current Academic Research Council members here.

-The Bureau has a special interest in ensuring that the perspectives of women and men, all racial and ethnic groups, and individuals with disabilities are adequately represented on the Board and Councils, and therefore, encourages applications from qualified candidates from these groups.
+The Bureau has a special interest in ensuring that the perspectives of women and men, all racial and ethnic groups, and individuals with disabilities are adequately represented on the Council and therefore encourages applications from qualified candidates from these groups.
 The Bureau also has a special interest in establishing a Council that is represented by a diversity of viewpoints and constituencies, and therefore encourages nominations for qualified candidates who:

 1. Represent the United States' geographic diversity; and